yuvalmGS/gigaspaces-wiki-jekyll/xap97/mule-esb.markdown

 Last, a Mule application can be [packaged and run as a Processing Unit](./mule-processing-unit.html) within one of the OpenSpaces Processing Unit containers -- most importantly the SLA-driven container.

+{% info %}
-{% exclamation %} See the [Distributed Multi Mule service example](/sbp/mule-esb-example.html) for a best practice approach when designing your Mule based application.
+See the [Distributed Multi Mule service example](/sbp/mule-esb-example.html) for a best practice approach when designing your Mule based application.
+{%endinfo%}

 {% children %}